GowithKeya/Python_ANP-D7096-IPEC/README.md

 - Taking input with `input()`
 - Converting values using `int()` and `float()`
 - Printing results with `print()`
+- Features of Python
+- Keywords, literals, and identifiers
+- Variables and data types
 - Conditional checking using `if`
 - Decision making using `if ... else`
 - Nested `if ... else` statements